A. The truth of Jesus' resurrection.

 i.
 The expression under His feet is an Old Testament "figure for total conquest."
 (Mare)

 d.
-The last enemy that will be destroyed is death: Death will be present during the millennial reign of Jesus (Revelation 20:9; Isaiah 65:20).
-But afterward, death will be abolished.
+The last enemy that will be destroyed is death: Death will be present during the millennial reign of Jesus (Revelation 20:9 and Isaiah 65:20), but afterward, death will be abolished.
 It is truly the last enemy that will be destroyed.

 i.
 Paul reminds us of something important: death is an enemy.
 When Jesus came upon the tomb of Lazarus, He groaned in the spirit and was troubled, and Jesus wept (John 11:33, 35).
 Why?
 Not simply because Lazarus was dead, for Jesus would raise him shortly.
 Instead, Jesus was troubled at death itself.
 It was an enemy.
 Today, some are told to embrace death as a friend, but that is not Biblical thinking.
 Death is a defeated enemy because of the work of Jesus, an enemy that will one day be destroyed, and therefore an enemy we need not fear.
 But death is an enemy nonetheless.

 ii.
 The destruction of death was shown at the resurrection of Jesus, when the graves were opened; and many bodies of the saints who had fallen asleep were raised; and coming out of the graves after His resurrection, they went into the holy city and appeared to many (Matthew 27:52-53).
 "When at the Redeemer's resurrection many of the saints arose and came out of their graves into the holy city then was the crucified Lord proclaimed to be victorious over death and the grave . . . these were but preliminary skirmishes and mere foreshadowings of the grand victory by which death was overthrown."
 (Spurgeon)